Nelly Korda: 2024: Return to #1, five consecutive starting wins and total seven wins, second major title, LPGA Tour Player of the Year

-2025
+2025: Winless year and loss of #1 ranking

 Korda finished runner-up at the Tournament of Champions in February, two strokes behind winner Kim A-lim.
-The following week, she finished T7th at the LPGA Founders Cup, and she later finished T2nd at the U.S. Women's Open, two strokes behind Stark.
+The following week, she finished tied-7th at the LPGA Founders Cup, and she later finished tied-2nd at the U.S. Women's Open, two strokes behind Stark.
 In June, Korda reached the landmark of 100 career weeks as world number one, the sixth female player to reach this milestone.
-In July, she posted a fifth place finish at the Women's Scottish Open.
-Without a win in 2025, and following a T36th place finish at the Women's British Open in August, Korda lost her world number one ranking to Atthaya Thitikul, a position that she had held for 71 consecutive weeks.
+In July, she posted a fifth-place finish at the Women's Scottish Open.
+Without a win in 2025, and following a tied-36th place finish at the Women's British Open in August, Korda lost her world number one ranking to Atthaya Thitikul, a position that she had held for 71 consecutive weeks.
 Still chasing her first victory of the year, Korda finished in a tie for fourth at the Lotte Championship in October, three strokes off the pace.
 The following week, she withdrew from the United States team for the forthcoming International Crown due to an injury.
+Korda concluded her LPGA Tour season with a third-place finish at the CME Group Tour Championship, six strokes behind tournament winner Thitikul.

+2026: Back-to-back major victories

+In January, Korda won her first LPGA Tour event since November 2024 at the Tournament of Champions.
+The final round of the event was cancelled due to bad weather, and she finished with a three-stroke victory over Amy Yang.
+Korda was runner-up at the Fortinet Founders Cup in March after finishing one stroke behind Hyo Joo Kim, and one week later, ended runner-up to her again at the Ford Championship.
+At the Aramco Championship in Las Vegas, Korda finished in a tie for second, five strokes behind Lauren Coughlin.

+At the Chevron Championship, Korda started the tournament with a seven-under-par 65, her best start to a major in four years to take a two-shot lead after the first round.
+In the second round, Korda shot another seven-under-par 65, giving her a six-shot lead going into the weekend.
+In the third round, Korda tied the 54-hole scoring record at The Chevron Championship after a two-under-par 70 that left her at 16-under 200.
+In the final round, Korda closed with a two-under-par 70 for a five-shot victory and her third career major.
+The win also returned her to number one in the world rankings.
+One week later, Korda won the Riviera Maya Open by four shots for her second consecutive victory.
+She became the first golfer since Annika Sorenstam in 2001 to start a season with top-2 finishes in her first six events.